 Numerous Austrian towns and villages promote the concept of car-free holidays and vehicle-free zones, whilst many cities have converted public transport to clean fuels.

 Austria is filled with magnificent castles and palaces, grandiose witnesses of a bygone era.
 Follow the footsteps of emperors and knights and let history come alive.

 The UK is a cider-loving nation, but it may come as a surprise that Lower Austria's Mostviertal (cider region) boasts Europe’s largest continuous area of pear orchards.
 Our tip: take a leisurely drive along the winding 200km panoramic Cider Trail, with plenty of stops along the way.

 When you visit Austria’s major cities, there is an easy way to save money on sightseeing and public transport.
 Take a look at the fantastic savings you get with the Vienna, Salzburg and Innsbruck City Discount Cards.

-Fall for Vienna's Imperial palaces, opulent Jugendstil cafés and the MuseumQuartier's cultural riches.
-Mozart runs through Salzburg's baroque veins.
-Peer above red-tiled rooftops and gables in Graz's Old Town, up to pointy alpine peaks from Innsbruck's maze of narrow streets, and seek out Roman-rooted Linz on the Danube's banks.
+Fall for Vienna's imperial palaces, opulent Jugendstil cafés and the MuseumQuartier's cultural riches.
+Find Mozart in Salzburg, running through the city's baroque veins.
+Peer above red-tiled rooftops and gables in Graz's Old Town, up to alpine peaks from Innsbruck's maze of narrow streets, and seek out Roman-rooted Linz along the Danube.